telerik/blazor-docs/components/treelist/data-binding/overview.md

 The treelist items provide the following features that you control through the corresponding fields in their data binding:

+* `Items` - the collection of child items that will be rendered under the current item.
+Required only when binding to hierarchical data.

+* `HasChildren` - whether the item has children.
+Determines whether an expand arrow is rendered next to the item in an Expandable column.
+Required for binding to flat data and for load-on-demand.
+With hierarchical data, the treelist will render the icon based on the existence of child items, but `HasChildren` will take precedence.

 * `Id` - a unique identifier for the item.
 Required for binding to flat data.

 * `ParentId` - identifies the parent to whom the item belongs.
 Required only when binding to flat data.
 All items with the same `ParentId` will be rendered at the same level.
 For a root level item, this must be `null`.

-* `HasChildren` - whether the item has children.
-Determines whether an expand arrow is rendered next to the item in an Expandable column.
-Required for binding to flat data and for load-on-demand.
-With hierarchical data, the treelist will render the icon based on the existence of child items, but `HasChildren` will take precedence.

-* `Items` - the collection of child items that will be rendered under the current item.
-Required only when binding to hierarchical data.
+There must be at least one node with a `null` parent id.

 ## Data Bindings